jhung-cybersecurity/Portfolio-Activity-3_Apply-OS-Hardening-Techniques/README.md

 # Project #3 - Apply OS Hardening Techniques

-> Notes For The Readers:
+> __Notes For The Readers:__
+>
+> I was given the prompt and DNS & HTTP traffic log.
+My own personal analysis can be found in `Security Incident Report`.
 >
 > After reading the the prompt outlined in this `README` file, please navigate to the `Security Incident Report` file in the `main` branch.

 ## Objective: